Albanian–Yugoslav border conflict (1998–1999): Albanian-Yugoslav border shelling

 The next day on 19 July 1998, the Yugoslav forces shelled KLA insurgents near the Albanian border.
 Initial reports claimed that 30 KLA militants were killed, however later reports revealed that there were no deaths, however 31 KLA militants were injured.

-Battle of Morina

-On 7 July 1998, the Yugoslav forces entered the village of Morina, the nearest village to the Albanian border.
-There they were attacked by a group of KLA militants.
-In the ensuing battle 6 KLA militants would be killed, however the Yugoslav casualties would be greater, with many soldiers being killed, leading to the Yugoslav army retreating from Morina.

 A destroyed building in the village of Morinë after the battle.

 Battle of Opljaz

 On 9 August 1998, the KLA's 138th brigade commanded by Agim Ramadani led an operation in the village of Oplazë (romanized: "Opljaz") on the Albanian-Yugoslav border.
 The operation was a KLA success with 17-20 Yugoslav soldiers being killed, including 2 Yugoslav army officers.
 The KLA reported no casualties.

 Operation in Gjeravica

 On 15 September 1998 the 138th brigade led by Agim Ramadani led another operation on the Albanian-Yugoslav border.
 The operation was carried out in areas in and near Mt.Gjeravica where the KLA killed 40 Yugoslav soldiers and injured another 20.